mikefeneley/chaos-monitor/README.md

 No coypyleft license software can be used.

 Untested code is broken code.
-Testing is the most important task an comes before anything else.
+Testing is the most important task and should be done before anything else.

 Any code to be checked in has to pass all tests run by Travis-CI.
 Tests that have been written for unimplemented functionality need to be put in /tests/tmp until the code has written.
 This is to stop from breaking the build.